nypl-spacetime/diy-historic-walking-tours/README.md

 Open your index.html in a web browser, and behold your beautiful Leaflet map:
 ![Beautiful Map](./images/beautiful-map.png)

-If you are stuck, ask a neighbor or check out the `2-instantiate-leaflet-SOLUTION` branch
+If you are stuck, ask a neighbor or check out the `2-instantiate-leaflet-SOLUTION` branch.